ONSdigital/application-profile/README.md

 The FAIR Principles describe data which is:

-* Findable: data and metadata for machines and humans
+* Findable: data and metadata encoded for machines and humans
-* Accessible: using standard protocols for access and authentication
+* Accessible: using standard protocols for access and authentication of data
 * Interoperable: data and metadata is represented in an appropriate knowledge representation standard
 * Reusable: using common vocabularies for knowledge representation allows for reuse and remixing of data

-## Why not just CSV (RFC 4180)?
+## Notes on CSV (RFC 4180)

 CSVs are inadquate for statistical dissemination.